stakwork/sphinx-stack/README.md

 ### develop

-- Run one of the sphinx clients on your local computer, and enter the `exported_keys` that you can find in `/relayconfigs/NODES.json`
+- Run one of the sphinx clients on your local computer, and enter the `exported_keys` that you can find in `/relay/NODES.json`
+- the easiest client to get up and running is (Sphinx Desktop)[https://github.com/stakwork/sphinx-win-linux-desktop]

 ### troubleshooting